FortiGate

 • Note that FortiOS 7.4.6 is currently targeting a release window between December 10th to 12th, 2024, so the updated IPS Engine build may also be included with the firmware upgrade (further information will be available upon release).

-Note that these IPS Engine versions are undergoing testing by Fortinet QA before they are officially released to the public (either via FortiGuard or bundled with FortiOS firmware releases).
-A ticket can be opened with Fortinet TAC to receive and test the above IPS Engine versions before their official rollout.
+Currently, these IPS Engine versions are undergoing testing by Fortinet QA before they are officially released to the public (either via FortiGuard or bundled with FortiOS firmware releases).
+A ticket can be opened with Fortinet TAC to receive and test the above IPS Engine versions before their official rollout, and the following KB article can be used to perform a manual IPS Engine upgrade: Technical Tip: How to manually upgrade the IPS Engine

 Related articles: